 In 2002, After having lived in St. Maarten for nearly four years, Jerry returned to Holland.
 From 1992 to 2002, Jerry had continuously been a champion for ten years in a row in one or another fighting style.
 Back in Holland. he started preparing for life “after” his professional fighting career.

 2006-2008.
 Back in Holland, while most of his attention went to his studies, he still managed to become World Muay Thai Champion in 2006 for the fifth time.
 In 2008, Jerry finished his study at the CIOS sports academy and graduated as a Sports and Movement Manager.
 Directly after graduating from the sports academy, Jerry started his internet sports shop, The Ringfighter Shop.
 Six months later, Jerry opened his own Muay Thai kickboxing center in Amsterdam, named Ringfighter Gym.
 In 2008, Jerry got a taste of the Israeli defense form, Krav Maga.
 Jerry figured this all-round fighting form to be a good addition to the fighting knowledge he allready had.

 2010 to 2012.
 In 2010, Jerry received his instructor’s license from Krav Maga Worldwide Europe.
 In 2011, Jerry graduated as a physical education teacher and received his bachelors of Sports and Education.
-In 2012, Jerry opened a Krav Maga school named First Defense Krav Maga.
-Jerry is now a dedicated teacher in Muay Thai and Karav Maga in his own sports center.
+Jerry is currently a dedicated teacher in Muay Thai and Karav Maga.
 It’s his passionate goal to serve as an example for the Aruban, Antillean, and Suriname youth.
 He hopes to train future champions whether in Muay Thai Kickboxing or something else, such as a doctor, lawyer, or writer.
-His motto is "Once discipline is understood, goals are within reach".
+His motto is "Once discipline is understood, goals come within reach".